18 Amazing Restaurants In Kensington

 4. Como Garden, W8 5ED.

 If you fancy Mediterranean flavours, this delightful restaurant delivers them in abundance.
 Como Garden takes the Spanish concept of tapas and gives it an Italian twist.
 They have delicious regional Italian dishes from all over the country.
-Italian nibbles, handmade pasta, grilled/ fried/ marinated meat and seafood deliciousness.
+Italian small plates, handmade pasta, grilled/ fried/ marinated meat and seafood deliciousness.
 Oh and make sure you save room for the sublime desserts.
 Beautifully situated, just off the the High Street, at the top end of the magnificent Kensington Court conservation area, it’s a must-visit spot.

 5. Akira at Japan House, W8 5SA.